kevinweber/inline-comments/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+* If you want permalinks to be displayed next to each comment, please check the updated option "Display Permalinks".
+Previously, those permalinks had been visible by default.

 = 2.0.1 =
 * I renamed functions.php to inline-comments.php.
 This causes your plugin to be deactivated.
 Simply activate it again and everything works fine.